-Plant manufacturers can use chemicals and dyes to temporarily change the color expression of leaves.
+Plant manufacturers can use chemicals and dyes to temporarily change the colour expression of leaves.
 For example, manufacturers produced the Pink Congo Philodendron by feeding it a chemical that temporarily prevented the plant from creating chlorophyll, resulting in pink leaves.
-However, once the chemical wears off after six to twelve months, the leaves revert to green.
+However, once the chemical wore off, after 6 to 12 months, the leaves reverted to their natural green.

-The Pink Congo Philodendron created quite the uproar among houseplant enthusiasts because these pricey plants were sold without disclosing the artificial and time-limited nature of the variegation!
+The Pink Congo Philodendron created quite an uproar among houseplant enthusiasts, with good reason.
+These pricey plants with pretty pink colors were sold without disclosing the artificial and time-limited nature of the variegation.

 Can I create variegation in a normal plant?